 We’ve been at this F3 thing for a while now, so we’ve heard pretty much every excuse for why a guy can’t post to a free workout with other guys at a time of day when the rest of the world is still in the Fartsack.
-And in an F3 world where there are guys in Statesville who come off of overnight shifts and roll straight into an 0530 workout, there really are no good EH Excuses.
+And in an F3 world where guys in Statesville, N.C., come off of overnight shifts and roll straight into an 0530 workout, there really are no good EH Excuses.

 But we know that you, the EHers of F3 Nation, need ready answers for weak, lame, overused EH Excuses.
 So consider this post a little ammo.
 Here, our choices for The Top Five EH Excuses.